sendinblue/APIv3-python-library/docs/ContactsApi.md

 # **remove_contact_from_list**
 > PostContactInfo remove_contact_from_list(list_id, contact_emails)

-Remove existing contacts from a list
+Delete a contact from a list

 ### Example
 ```python